Expecting a Big Tax Refund? Don't Be So Sure

 By Richard Rubin

-WASHINGTON -- The first tax-filing season under the 2017 tax law opens Monday, and there's a crucial unknown for most Americans: Just how big will their refunds be?
+WASHINGTON -- The first tax-filing season under the 2017 tax law opened Monday, and there's a crucial unknown for most Americans: Just how big will their refunds be?

 Most households got tax cuts under the law.
 But tax cuts and tax refunds aren't the same thing.
 The tax cut is the change in what people owed for 2018 compared with what they would have owed if Congress had done nothing.
 The refund is what happens when the IRS sends back any extra money people paid during 2018 or delivers any refundable tax credits.